uptake/autofocus/README.md

 ## Getting the Raw Data

 `autofocus/data/lpz_2016_2017/get_processed.py` downloads images that have been preprocessed by trimming the bottom 198 pixels (which often contains a metadata footer that could only mislead a machine learning model) and labels that have been cleaned up and organized.
-This preprocessing is intended to be fairly safe, but you can download the unprocessed images by running this commmand:
+This preprocessing is intended to be fairly safe, but you can download the raw data by running this commmand:

 ```bash
 python autofocus/data/lpz_2016_2017/get_raw.py
 ```

+The raw data takes up about 60GB untarred, but will need to have over 100GB free to download the tarfile and untar it before the tarfile is deleted.

 `autofocus/data/lpz_2016_2017/process_raw.py` contains the code that was used to generate the processed data from the raw data.